SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/README.md

 These are deliberate scope exclusions.
 Adding them would require additional extraction logic, normalisation rules, terminology mapping, annotation, and validation.
 The current JSON output is suitable for inspection and downstream ML feature generation, but it is not a formal interoperability standard.

 ##
-## 17.6 Deployment and Clinical Integration Limitations
+## 17.6 Deployment & Clinical Integration Limitations

 The deployed FastAPI service demonstrates production-style inference, but it is not a full production or MLOps system.